sarvasvkulpati/LinearRegression/README.md

 and b represents the y-intercept.
 The **Hypothesis Function** is the exact same function in the notation of Linear Regression.
 ![Hypothesis function](https://github.com/sarvasvkulpati/LinearRegression/blob/master/images/lr2.jpg)
-The two variables we can change-m and b-are represented as parameters theta1 and theta0
+The two variables we can change – m and b – are represented as parameters theta1 and theta0

 In the beginning, we **randomly initialize** our parameters, which means we give theta1 and theta0 random values to begin with.
 This will output a random line, maybe something like this:
 ![Randomly initialised parameters](https://github.com/sarvasvkulpati/LinearRegression/blob/master/images/lr4.jpg)

 ### The Error Function
 Clearly the line drawn in the graph above is wrong.
-But how wrong?
+But how wrong is it?
 That's what the error function is for - it calculates the total error of your graph.
 We'll be using an error function called the Mean Squared Error function, or MSE, represented by the letter J.
 ![MSE function](https://github.com/sarvasvkulpati/LinearRegression/blob/master/images/lr6.jpg)